 Rich WilliamsSGS Berkeley Green UTC

-Rich is Head of Faculty for Cyber Security & Digital at Berkeley Green UTC and has been teaching the subject for 8 years, with subject leadership responsibility for the past 5 years.
+Rich is Assistant Principal at SGS Berkeley Green UTC and also leads the Cyber Security & Digital faculty.
+He has taught Computing for 8 years, with subject leadership responsibility for the past 5 years.
 He has extensive experience as a subject mentor and has previously led computer science initial teacher education programmes for several universities in the Bristol and Bath area.
 Rich is passionate about pedagogy and the development of evidence-informed practice.
 Rich is an Honorary Teaching Fellow with the University of Bristol.

 Bursary available: £26,000*